langston-barrett/amsthm-to-anki/README.md

 \begin{eqenv}
 ```
   where the setup and first half of the equation will be on the front side and the
   second half will be on the back side.
+Note that the "halves" are split on the
+  string `" = "`.
  * And things that are already notes will be kept:
 ```tex
 \begin{note}